 In a recent webinar, The Smart Cube’s MD and Co-Founder Omer Abdullah was joined by three supply chain experts from Moderna, Bonduelle Fresh Americas and CASME.
 Here are five key takeaways from their conversation.

-The risk landscape is vast and varied
+Not just supplier risk: The risk landscape is vast and varied

 Monitoring and managing supplier risk has always been a priority of sorts, but previously it’s had to fight for space alongside other priorities like cost savings, innovation and supplier diversity.
 COVID has changed this for good.
 It’s safe to say that supplier risk mitigation is now the number one priority for procurement organisations worldwide, and it’s likely to stay that way.